acamaj2/ResumeProjects/README.md

 Thank you for checking out my resume projects!
 Feel free to explore the documentation to get started.
 If you have any questions or feedback, don't hesitate to reach out.

-Smart Surveillance System:
+Smart Surveillance System |
 Technologies Used: Python, YOLO, NumPy, OpenCV, Arduino

-Movie Recommendation App
+Movie Recommendation App |
 Technologies Used: Python, Scikit-learn, Pandas, NumPy, Streamlit

-Activity Tracker
+Activity Tracker |
 Technologies Used: C++, C, Java, JavaScript, HTML, STM32

-Illini Autonomous Electric Vehicle
+Illini Autonomous Electric Vehicle |
 Technologies Used: Python, C++, ROS2, OpenCV, YOLO

-Audio Player
+Audio Player |
 Technologies Used: C++, C, STM32